Career Types. Which One Will You Choose?

 There is a situation when a person who previously showed himself well in an ordinary position, becoming a boss, will be less effective.

 To grow vertically, you must have leadership qualities, not be afraid of responsibility for your work as well as for the work of the team, constantly learn and keep your finger on the pulse in your field.
 Personality type also plays a crucial role here: are you an extrovert or an introvert?
 Introverted bosses are far less common than extroverted bosses.
-In this case, you need to be sure that you have chosen a business to your liking, and you are really good at it.
+In this case, you need to be sure that you have chosen a business to your liking, and that you are really good at it.
 Otherwise, how can you inspire and manage the team?

 - high salary;